canada-ca-terraform-modules/terraform-azurerm-basicwindowsvm/README.md

 This module deploys a simple [virtual machine resource](https://docs.microsoft.com/en-us/azure/templates/microsoft.compute/2019-03-01/virtualmachines) with an NSG, 1 NIC and a simple OS Disk.

+Optional configuration is deployed in the following order:

+1. CustomScriptExtenstion
+2. domainJoin
+3. encryptDisks

 ## Security Controls

 The following security controls can be met through configuration of this template: